la2050/archive/_projects/2016/help-build-the-kcrw-media-center-designed-for-you-to-connect-with-public-radio-in-los-angeles.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  In 2017, KCRW will open the KCRW Media Center—a 35,000-square-foot multipurpose facility that will be a vibrant, publicly-accessible performance and community gathering space for Southern California.
+Already an influential source of news, music, and cultural discovery, we will expand our programming—on air, online and in person—to engage our devoted audiences here in Los Angeles and around the world.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Public transit riders","Total number of local social media